-The Good, the Bad and the Ugly is a Western film that does not include any discernible LGBTQ+ characters or themes.
-The narrative focuses entirely on the pursuit of gold by three men amidst the backdrop of war, with no elements related to queer identity or experiences present in the story.
+The Good, the Bad and the Ugly does not feature any identifiable LGBTQ+ characters or themes.
+The narrative is centered on the pursuit of wealth and survival during wartime, with no elements related to queer identity or experiences.

 The film features original characters created for this production, without prior canonical or historical versions whose gender could have been altered.
 Therefore, no gender swaps are present.